pedro-moreira-ibm/bob_workshop_portugal/bob-with-watsonx-orchestrate-labs/wxo-bob/README.md

 ---

-## 2.1: Open the MCP Marketplace in Bob
+## 2.1: Open the MCP marketplace in Bob

 Go to **Settings** and open the **MCP** tab.